 Driving in Romania can be hazardous as the driving culture can be reckless, and roads in some areas may not be well maintained.
 Parking is also a problem in Romanian cities, and reserved parking is usually expensive.

 Winters in Romania can be especially treacherous for drivers.
-Ice on the roads is not always cleared away regularly, so expats should ensure they have fitted winter tyres or snow chains when necessary.
-Romanian law also requires cars to have their lights on at all times.
+Ice on the roads is not always cleared away regularly, so drivers should ensure they have fitted winter tyres between November 1st and March 31st, as required by law.
+Snow chains are mandatory in mountainous areas when conditions require them.
+Romanian law also requires dipped headlights to be on at all times, including during the day.

-Most expats from outside the EU will need an International Drivers Permit (IDP), although those from the UK can drive on their licence from home.
-This can be used for up to 90 days, by which point the driver must have obtained a Romanian licence to continue driving.
+Most expats from outside the EU will need an International Driving Permit (IDP).
+Although UK licence holders can use their licence for short-term visits, they require an International Driving Permit for longer stays due to post-Brexit regulations.
+This can be used for up to 90 days, at which point the driver must obtain a Romanian licence to continue driving.
 Drivers with a licence from any EU or EEA country can continue to use this licence until its expiry.

 Expat Health Insurance